Skip to content

 What are Compressed Hours?

 Employees who work compressed hours work their total contracted hours over fewer days.
 Compressed working hours are just one type of what is known as flexible working practices.
 Under UK law, an employee is entitled to request flexible working practices.
 In December 2022, the government confirmed they will introduce legislation giving people the right to request flexible work from day one (dependent on certain factors).
-These changes will come into effect in 2024.
+These changes came into effect in 2024.

 Examples